pierangeloc/ray-tracer-zio/pres/deckset.md

 }

 miniRT.unsafeRun(
-  prg2.provide(new Prometheus with Console.Live)
+  prg2.provide(new Prometheus with Log.Live)
 )
 ```

 ---
-^How do I unit test though my program?
+^Programs written in this style are completely testable.
+How do I unit test my program?
 I want to ensure that the counter gets called exactly once for "salutation" and once for "subject"
 * The program remains the same value (data structure) we defined in first place
 * We define an implementation of the **SERVICE** backed by a data structure to handle state mutations
-* We build an environment where the `Metrics` service is backed by this ref, and we provide it to our program, therefore we closed the requirements
+* We build an environment where the `Metrics` service is backed by this ref, and we provide it to our program, closing the requirements
-* we get the
+* we run the test program, if this doesn't throw the test is green

-# ZIO - 101
+# ZIO-101: Module Pattern
 ### A Metrics module - testing

 [.code-highlight: none]